luisdavidortizr/luisdavidortizr/README.md

 # Hi there 👋 I am Luis Ortiz

-### 📲 Mobile Developer, specialized in iOS, on road to Full-Stack
+### 📲 Software Developer, specialized in iOS

 ## About me

 👨🏻‍💻 I'm an experienced software developer based in Canada 🇨🇦, currently specializing in Mobile iOS development.
-I am also pursuing a degree in Computer Programming.

 ## Skills